soul-bits/EchoDeck/README.md

 - Tailwind CSS for the utility-first CSS framework
 - Radix UI for accessible component primitives

-## 📞 Support

-For support, email support@echodeck.com or create an issue in this repository.

 ---

 **Built with ❤️ using React, TypeScript, Python, and OpenAI**